TurboGears/tg2docs/docs/main/Config.rst

 --------

 Like TurboGears 1, the application configuration is separated from the deployment specific information.
-In TG2 there is a config module, containing several configuration specific python files -- these are done in python (not as INI files), because they actually setup the TG2 application and its associated WSGI middleware.
+In TurboGears |version| there is a config module, containing several configuration specific python files -- these are done in python (not as INI files), because they actually setup the TurboGears |version| application and its associated WSGI middleware.
 Python provides an incredibly flexible config system with all kinds of tools to keep you from having to repeat yourself.
 But it comes with some significant drawbacks, python is more complex than INI, and is less declarative so can be less obvious.

 But we believe these drawbacks are more than overcome by the power and flexibility of python based configuration for the app because these